ryasmi/rulr/readme.md

 ### Constraining Strings

-Rulr also comes with a growing list of convenient rules for constraining strings that are mostly built on [Chris O'Hara's extensive and much loved validator package](https://www.npmjs.com/package/validator).
+Rulr comes with a growing list of convenient rules for constraining strings that are mostly built on [Chris O'Hara's extensive and much loved validator package](https://www.npmjs.com/package/validator).
 As with the rules for sized strings above, this can help prevent UI overflow bugs, DB storage errors, and processing errors.

 - [email](./src/constrainedStrings/email/readme.md)
 - [iri](./src/constrainedStrings/iri/readme.md)